 What is an Airsoft War?

 One may think of Airsoft as a bunch of adult-kids running around shooting each other, as true as it may be, but it's so much more than that.
 A regular Airsoft game can be split into multiple groups.

-Larger events such as Border Wars, American Milsim, Milsim West etc. have games that consists of 300 attendees or more.
+Larger events such as Border Wars, American Milsim, Milsim West, etc. have games that consist of 300 attendees or more.
 More, being 3000 players which may sound ridiculous but it epitomizes the idea of an Airsoft War.
-They can occur over a whole day or over a couple nights.
-It will test your endurance but provide action-packed missions to accomplish with the help or your friends and many other teams.
-They may even have tanks which is just mind-blowing!
+They can occur over a whole day or over a couple of nights.
+It will test your endurance but provide action-packed missions to accomplish with the help of your friends and many other teams.
+They may even have tanks which are just mind-blowing!

 How to Win an Airsoft War: 6 Tips

 Before we dive into it, I do want to note that the idea of Kill/Death ratio isn't as important as you think it is.
 Sure, taking out many targets is great and all but just because you have taken out the most opposing forces, doesn't mean your team wins.

 The best player may have killed 30 players in the entire event with the least amount of deaths, but if they don't accomplish the mission with the rest of the team, you can still lose the game.
 Trust me, I've played enough Counter-Strike to know that killing the most people and losing the mission is still a loss.